MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - [Azure IoT Hub support for virtual networks](/azure/iot-hub/virtual-network-support) lets you restrict connectivity to IoT Hub through a virtual network that you operate.
 This network isolation prevents connectivity exposure to the public internet, and can help prevent exfiltration attacks from sensitive on-premises networks.

-The following Microsoft products provide hardware built to fully integrate with Azure services in an overall IoT solution:
+The following Microsoft products provide fully-integrated hardware and Azure services in overall IoT solutions.

-- [Azure Sphere](/azure-sphere) is a fully managed integrated hardware, OS, and cloud platform solution for medium and low-power IoT devices that meets all seven properties of highly secured devices.
-Azure Sphere has several features that can help an organization implement zero trust.
+- [Azure Sphere](/azure-sphere) is a fully managed integrated hardware, OS, and cloud platform solution that helps medium and low-power IoT devices attain [the seven properties of highly secured devices](https://www.microsoft.com/research/publication/seven-properties-2nd-edition) to implement zero trust.
 Devices use explicit verification and implement certificate-based Device Attestation and Authentication (DAA), which automatically renews trust.
-Azure Sphere also implements least-privileged access, where applications are denied access by default to all peripheral and connectivity options.
+Azure Sphere uses least-privileged access, where applications are denied access by default to all peripheral and connectivity options.
 For network connectivity, permitted web domains must be included in the software manifest or the application can't connect outside of the device.

   Azure Sphere is built around assumed breach.
-Protections are layered with defense in depth throughout the OS design.
+Defense in depth layers protections throughout the OS design.
 A secure world partition running in Arm TrustZone on Azure Sphere devices helps segment OS breaches from access to Pluton or hardware resources.
-You can apply Azure Sphere as a guardian module to secure other devices, including existing legacy systems not designed for trusted connectivity.
+Azure Sphere can be a guardian module to secure other devices, including existing legacy systems not designed for trusted connectivity.
 In this scenario, an Azure Sphere guardian module deploys with an application and interfaces with existing devices through Ethernet, serial, or BLE.
 The devices don't necessarily have direct internet connectivity.

-- [Azure Percept](https://aka.ms/azurepercept) is an end-to-end edge AI platform that can help you start your proof of concept in minutes.
+- [Azure Percept](https://aka.ms/azurepercept) is an end-to-end edge AI platform that can help you start a proof of concept in minutes.
 Azure Percept includes hardware accelerators integrated with Azure AI and IoT services, pre-built AI models, and solution management.
-Azure Percept devices have a hardware root of trust to help protect inference data in transit and at rest, AI models, and privacy-sensitive sensors such as cameras and microphones.
+Azure Percept devices use a hardware root of trust to help protect inference data, AI models, and privacy-sensitive sensors like cameras and microphones.
 Azure Percept enables device authentication and authorization for Azure Percept Studio services.
 For more information, see [Azure Percept security](/azure/azure-percept/overview-percept-security).

 ### Ingestion and communication layer